raspberrypi/documentation/configuration/wireless/access-point-bridged.md

 <a name="conclusion"></a>
 ## Run your new wireless access point

-It is now time restart your Raspberry Pi and verify that the wireless access point becomes automatically available.
+Now restart your Raspberry Pi and verify that the wireless access point becomes automatically available.

 ```
 sudo systemctl reboot